 Lucky Shot (Ex)

 At 1st level, the scoundrel gains Amateur Gunner and Gunsmithing as bonus feats.
 The scoundrel uses his Charisma modifier (minimum 1) in place of his Wisdom modifier when determining his maximum grit points and for any other abilities which use grit.
-Additionally, he also gains a battered gun identical to the one gained by the gunner.
+Additionally, he also gains a trainee gun identical to the one gained by the gunner.

 At 10th level, the scoundrel’s firearm skills grow apace with his luck.
 By spending a number of luck points up to his Charisma modifier, the scoundrel may attack a number of targets up to the number of luck points spent, as a standard action.

 This ability replaces throwing cards and gil toss.